robocorp/example-freshdesk-trigger/README.md

 ## Configuring the automation in Freshdesk

+If you don't have your Freshdesk instance, you can create a free demo [here](https://freshdesk.com/signup) that is valid for 21 days.

 To create automation rules, navigate to `Admin` > `Workflows` > `Automations` and hit "Create a rule".

 ![image](https://user-images.githubusercontent.com/40179958/189669353-6ab75adc-936e-416a-9b9b-813a53df35cd.png)